 This guide has been created to assist with Systematic Reviews.
-It is based on the work of Margaret Foster.
-An overview article from the office of the systematic review consultant. and her website on systematic reviews demonstrates the steps of her Pieces process, as described in her book Assembling the Pieces of Systematic Review: A Guide for Librarians.
+It is based on the work of Margaret Foster An overview article from the office of the systematic review consultant and her steps of her Pieces process, as described in her book Assembling the Pieces of Systematic Review: A Guide for Librarians.
 If you would like any additions to this page please contact me.

 There are many types of reviews and here we provide a descriptive insight into the most common types of reviews

 Gough et al.: Clarifying differences between review designs and methods.
 Systematic Reviews 2012 1:28.

 A typology of reviews: an analysis of 14 review types and associated methodologies.
 Health Info Libr J. 2009 Jun;26(2):91-108. doi: 10.1111/j.1471-1842.2009.00848.x.